hugoware/gameshow/data/css/frameworks/grid.markdown

 # Grid Frameworks

 Creating a layout with CSS can be difficult at times.
-It takes a great deal of practice to get a hang of using `float` and `position` declarations.
+It takes a great deal of practice to get a hang of using `float` and `position`.

 CSS grid frameworks make it easy to create cross browser layouts by simply providing a few class names to your markup.